alecdotninja/the-windy-onion/README.md

 In order to support more diversity among relays, The Windy Onion runs [FreeBSD 12.1](https://www.freebsd.org/).

+At this time, updates are applied manually:

+    $ sudo freebsd-update fetch
+    $ sudo freebsd-update install

 ## Packages

-Tor and [Nyx](https://nyx.torproject.org/) (a monitoring tool for Tor) are both installed and updated via the built-in package manager `pkg`:
+Tor and [Nyx](https://nyx.torproject.org/) (a monitoring tool for Tor) are both installed via the built-in package manager `pkg`:

     $ sudo pkg install tor nyx

+At this time, updates are applied manually:

     $ sudo pkg update
     $ sudo pkg upgrade